marcprux/marcprux/README.md

 #### Older stuff:

-* :black_nib: I have only ever posted but a single tweet, back in 2008.
+* :writing_hand: I have only ever posted but a single tweet, back in 2008.
 [Follow me](https://twitter.com/marcprux) and I pledge that I will compose another one once I hit 250 followers.
 * :open_book: Also back in 2008, I developed [Stanza](https://en.wikipedia.org/wiki/Lexcycle), the first iPhone ebook reader on the App Store.

 <!--